 Introduction

 Gradescope is an automated grading and feedback platform that is integrated with Canvas as an LTI tool.
 This tool offers flexible options for grading paper-based, digital, and bubble sheet quizzes, exams, and assignments.
 While Gradescope is especially well suited for STEM classes, it can be used to grade assignments from any discipline.
-Virginia Tech has secured a one-year license for Gradescope to pilot the program beginning in spring 2023, when it will be available for use in all Canvas courses.
+Virginia Tech has secured a multiyear enterprise contract for Gradescope.
+It is currently available for use in all Canvas courses.

 Gradescope has the potential to: